What I learned from my day of fame on reddit

 Anything you want to say to your fans?

+Getting to number 4 on the front page of Reddit doesn't draw the kind of traffic that you would expect by getting Slashdotted.
 The geek audience won't make anyone rich from ad traffic.
 However, it still could make quite a difference for raising the awareness of your site, so if you're working on an interesting piece of technology the few thousand extra eyeballs that could discover your work can be useful.

 The title makes a difference, it helps if it actually describes what people will find once they've clicked on the link.
 Success on Reddit would also likely translate into a much improved Pagerank so it may pay if you're actually providing something good for the long run.